-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares of Class A common stock will be voted, as applicable, "For" the election of all three nominees for director and "For"
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares of Class A common stock will be voted, as applicable, "For" the election of each of the two nominees for director and

-the ratification of the selection by the Audit Committee of KPMG LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2023.
+"For" the ratification of the selection by the Audit Committee of KPMG LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2024.
 If any other matter is properly presented at the Annual Meeting, your proxy holder (one of the individuals named on your proxy card) will vote your shares of Class A common stock using his or her best judgment.